teampanicbear/valentin-cheval/src/content/post/gotymebank/index.md

   underbanked and unbanked population.

   As a Lead product designer in Tyme bank I helped shape up our design system, branding strategy and working on features like fractionnal shares.
-excerpt: As a Lead product designer in Tyme bank I helped shape up our design system, branding strategy and working on features like fractionnal shares.
+excerpt: One of the fastest digital bank in SEA and Africa, Tyme Bank is an ambitious young bank.
+I worked as a lead product designer, focusing on their investment product suite and branding
-year: "2020"
+year: "2021"
 roles:
   - Lead Product Designer
 services: